 Firstly, nature is cyclic.
 We have:

-It is these periods away from the average that has forced everything in nature (including us) to adapt to be less fragile.
+It is these periods away from the average that have forced everything in nature (including us) to adapt to be less fragile.

 These swings away from status who are akin to resistance training for our metabolism.
 Without some oscillation, we become limp and weak at one extreme or the other (i.e. either obesity or frailty).